Sorell - Richmond

 Sorell - Richmond lies within the top quartile of areas nationally for population growth performance according to AreaSearch analysis of recent, and medium to long-term trends

-Based on AreaSearch's analysis, Sorell - Richmond's population is around 10,864 as of Aug 2025.
-This reflects an increase of 871 people since the 2021 Census, which reported a population of 9,993 people.
-The change is inferred from the estimated resident population of 10,744 from the ABS as of June 2024 and an additional 552 validated new addresses since the Census date.
-Sorell - Richmond's population density is 28 persons per square kilometer.
-The area's growth of 8.7% since the 2021 census exceeded the SA4 region's growth of 4.2%, indicating it as a growth leader in the region.
-Population growth was primarily driven by interstate migration, contributing approximately 65.9% of overall population gains.
+Sorell - Richmond's population was approximately 10,883 as of November 2025.
+This figure represents an increase of 890 people (8.9%) since the 2021 Census, which recorded a population of 9,993.
+The change is inferred from ABS estimates: 10,742 in June 2024 and an additional 561 validated new addresses since the Census date.
+This results in a density ratio of 28 persons per square kilometer.
+Sorell - Richmond's growth rate exceeded the SA4 region (4.3%) and metropolitan area, making it a growth leader.
+Interstate migration contributed approximately 65.9% to overall population gains recently, with all drivers being positive factors.

 Frequently Asked Questions - Population